 How do you stay in shape?

 It was more of a matter of consequence when I was younger.
-I didn’t have a car, only took the public transportation in a squeeze and had to carry 18 to 27-kg of rice once a month and about 15 to 23-kg of pet-food once as month as well.
-Carrying 9 to 14-kg of grocery per side once or twice a week probably had more to do with with being fit than anything else.
+I didn’t have a car, only took the public transportation in a squeeze and had to carry 18 to 27 kg of rice once a month and about 15 to 23 kg of pet-food once as a month as well.
+Carrying 9 to 14 kg of grocery per side once or twice a week probably had more to do with with being fit than anything else.
 Also, living in mountainous areas like Victoria and Vancouver in British Columbia also contributed.
 There was a lot of up-hills and down-hills, and to finish off the day one could always do the Grouse Grind!
-In the spare time, available, we went rock-climbing.
+In the spare time available, we went rock-climbing.

 Of course, carrying a 15-kg dog around on the transit system or a few heavy snakes all day long at conventions probably done it.
 Plus rucking it every day.